inside.ewu.edu

 ART 355.
 PAINTING.
 5 Credits.

-Introduction to oil painting that explores painting techniques, intentional color mixing, and a thorough understanding of value and tonal ranges within a composition.
-Develops technical and compositional skills, a heightened awareness of color interaction, and creates a solid foundation for continued growth and experimentation.
+Introduction to oil painting that explores painting techniques, accurate color mixing, and value tones within a composition.
+Develops technical, color theory, and compositional skills to build a foundation for continued growth and experimentation.

 ART 356.
 WATERCOLOR.
 5 Credits.